wavemotion-dave/A8DS/readme.txt

 Most things you should expect from an emulator.
 Games generally run full-speed with just a handful of exceptions.
 If you load a game and it doesn't load properly, just load it again or hit the RESET button which will re-initialize the XEGS machine.
-If a game crashes, you will get a message at the bottom of the screen after loading.
+If a game crashes, you will get a message at the bottom of the screen after loading - a crash usually means that the game requires the BASIC cart to be inserted and you can toggle that when loading a game (or using the GEAR icon).
 Not every game runs with this emulator - but most do.
 I'll try to improve compatibilty as time permits.

-The emulator does support multi-disk games.
+The emulator supports multi-disk games.
 When you need to load a subsequent disk for a game, just use the Y button to disable Boot-Load which will simply just insert the new disk and you can continue to run.